TypeStrong/typedoc/site/options/output.md

 Specifies the location to output a JSON file containing all of the reflection data.
 An example of the JSON output from running TypeDoc on itself can be seen at [/docs.json](../../docs/docs.json).

+This option is an output shortcut.
+If specified, the [outputs](#outputs) option will be overwritten by this option and any other specified output shortcuts.

 ## pretty